 By default, the regular expression is case sensitive.
-If case-insensitive="true" matching is case-insensitive.
+If case-insensitive="true" then the matching is case-insensitive, which means that the regular expression "a" will match the string "A".

-''' regex-flags = attribute case-insensitive { boolean } & attribute ignore-regex-whitespace { boolean } '''
+regex-flags = attribute case-insensitive { boolean } & attribute ignore-regex-whitespace { boolean

 By default, whitespace within the regular expression matches whitespace in the string.
-If ignore-regex-whitespace="true", whitespace in the regular expression is removed by the processor prior to matching.
-This feature of Extensible Datatypes can be used to create more readable regular expressions.
+If ignore-regex-whitespace="true", whitespace in the regular expression is removed by the processor prior to matching, and the expression itself must use the s construct to match whitespace.
+This feature of DTLL can be used to create more readable regular expressions.

-- NOTE Specifying ignore-regex-whitespace="true" is not the same as datatype normalize-whitespace="collapse">...</datatype, which causes preprocessing of the candidate value itself, not the regular expression. - NOTE When ignore-regex-whitespace="true" a regular expression has to use patterns not containing whitespace characters (such as "\s") to match whitespace. - EXAMPLE This regular expressions is split over three lines to aid legibility:
+NOTE Specifying ignore-regex-whitespace="true" is not the same as datatype normalize-whitespace="collapse">...</datatype, which causes preprocessing of the candidate value itself, not the regular expression.

+EXAMPLE This regular expressions is split over three lines to aid legibility: